Media Attention

 CBC Radio Interview

 Fellow CU-WISE member Terri and I were interviewed on a morning program for CBC Ottawa Radio.
 We talked about women in science and engineering in general, and a special event we were planning at Carleton called the Celebration of Women in Science and Engineering.
-Listen to the MP3 of the interview.

 Top 5 List of Women Tech Leaders to Follow on Twitter